 - Sustain emotional energy during this extremely challenged situation

 You will leave the session equipped with essential skills and knowledge which will benefit you in your personal and professional lives.
-These sessions are very popular and book up quickly so for more information on session dates and to book your place please email email@example.com.
+We do not currently have any confirmed future dates for these sessions but for more information please email email@example.com.

 Wellness Induction - these two hour sessions, specifically designed for FiY1 trainees (provided by Dr Jaimee Wylam, Public Health Registrar and Dr Martin Billington, GP) will allow you to explore what contributes to your wellbeing and think practically about how to keep well during challenging times.